mkmurrayOrg/mkmurray.com/source/_posts/2012-11-10-refactoring-legacy-code-starts-with-test-coverage.markdown

 understand its purpose and logic.
 About the only thing that can be discerned is that it is intended to generate a filename in a specific format.

-Katrina starts by writing a very simple and seemlingly useless test (which she calls a "Mickey Mouse test" in her GitHub commit message) in order to begin test coverage of this method:
+Katrina starts by writing a very simple and seemingly useless test (which she calls a "Mickey Mouse test" in her GitHub commit message) in order to begin test coverage of this method:
 <pre class="brush: ruby">